barryf/stream/README.md

-# barryfrost.com
+# stream

+This <s>is</s> was my personal website -- the app has now been refactored into a simple view of my activity on other sites.

-This is my personal website.
-It consists of a little Sinatra app that imports my feeds and assembles items into an aggregated chronological page, plus static blog articles that were generated using Jekyll.
+It consists of a little Sinatra app that imports my feeds and assembles items into an aggregated chronological page.

-Building this has been a simple exercise that I'm using to help me learn and experiment with Ruby, Sinatra, Heroku and other things.

-## TODO

-- Allow for custom shortcodes in blog posts
-- Sort out timezones
-- Foursquare check-ins

 ## SETUP